Skip to content

 💡

-So, if your startup has 100,000 users this month and they send in 3,500 help requests, your contact rate is 3.5%.
+For example, if you have 100,000 active users this month and 3,500 of them contact support, your contact rate is 3.5%.

 This number by itself is pretty straightforward but the true potential of the contact rate lies in its flexibility to be customized for different insights.